AImotion-Bavaria/parlap/Code/Emmtrix/Hungarian/AdjustedForTesting/parallel_2/README.md

 ```

 ### 5. Run Code
 Run the compiled code.
-The results will be stored in the generated file `_emx_s_hungarian.c`.
+The results will be stored in the generated file `hun_emmtrix_50_2.txt`.
 ```bash
 ./hungarian.c
 ```